-Now, four decades later, the firm has grown from two attorneys to 130 attorneys and 220 professional staff serving clients around the globe — and guided by the founding principles of teamwork, respect and quality of service with an emphasis on scientific and technical knowledge.
+Now, over four decades later, the firm has grown from two attorneys to over 150 attorneys and 250 professional staff serving clients around the globe — and guided by the founding principles of teamwork, respect and quality of service with an emphasis on scientific and technical knowledge.

 Significant growth of firm’s Trial & Appellate Practice.
-Firm has handled almost 100 Federal Circuit Appeals and is one of most active at the USPTO Patent Trial and Appeal Board (PTAB).
+The firm handled almost 100 Federal Circuit Appeals and was one of most active at the USPTO Patent Trial and Appeal Board (PTAB).

-Firm publishes Patent Office Litigation, a two-volume set.
+Firm published Patent Office Litigation, a two-volume set.
 It was written in response to the biggest changes in patent law in 60 years stemming from the 2012 AIA.

-Launch of the Grid Industry Group; pass the 350 employee mark
+Launched the Grid Industry Group and passed the 350 employee mark

-Sterne Kessler celebrates its 30th anniversary and reaches the 100 attorney mark
+Firm celebrated its 30th anniversary and reached the 100 attorney mark

 Co-counsel for KSR v.
 Teleflex at the U.S. Supreme Court

-Formation of the Sterne Kessler Stem Cell Taskforce
+The Sterne Kessler Stem Cell Taskforce was formed

-Sterne Kessler develops the "technical specialist" position in response to demand for highly qualified, technically adept candidates
+Developed the "technical specialist" position in response to demand for highly qualified, technically adept candidates.

-Sterne Kessler instrumental in In re Beauregard, the case that led to the USPTO developing guidelines for patenting software
+Instrumental in In re Beauregard, the case that led to the USPTO developing guidelines for patenting software.

-A scene from the Hollywood blockbuster movie "True Lies" filmed at Sterne Kessler
+Office featured in the Hollywood blockbuster movie "True Lies".
+A scene was filmed at Sterne Kessler.

-Sterne Kessler moves into the historic Greyhound Bus Building at 1100 New York Avenue, NW
+Moved into the historic Greyhound Bus Terminal at 1100 New York Avenue, NW

 Began representation of first Silicon Valley client

-Sterne Kessler secures a win on appeal in In re Wands, still today the fundamental decision on enablement for biological patent claims
+Secured a win on appeal in In re Wands, still today the fundamental decision on enablement for biological patent claims.

-Samuel L. Fox joins the firm.
-Growth constitutes a move to 1225 Connecticut Avenue, NW
+Growth constituted a move to 1225 Connecticut Avenue, NW